Vaijanath Biradar

 Vaijanath Basappa Biradar is an Indian comedian and actor who works in Kannada cinema.
 He has acted nearly 500 movies in Kannada.

 He was awarded the top one best actor in the 2011 India Imagine film festival that took place in Madrid, Spain for his performance in the Kannada film Kanasemba Kudureyaneri directed by Girish Kasaravalli in 2010.

 Personal life

-Vaijanath Biradar was born on 1952 June 26 to Kailash patil and Nagamma in the village called Tegampur in Bhalki taluk of Bidar district of northern Karnataka.
+Vaijanath Biradar was born on 26 June 1952 to Kailash patil and Nagamma in the village called Tegampur in Bhalki taluk of Bidar district of northern Karnataka.

-Films

-Some of the movies where he acted include Kashinath's film Love Training, and Jaggesh starring Mata, Aliya Alla Magala Ganda, Ramesh Arvind starring O Mallige, Dr. B. R. Ambedkar (2005) are some of the well known movies acted by Vaijanath Biradar.
-He has also appeared in Tulu film Soombe.